putridparrot/PutridParrot.Utilities/README.md

 Acts as a collection of IDisposable objects allows all to be called when the Disposables object is disposed of.

-## Condition

-Includes a bunch of functions, similar to Asserts on unit test etc. which can be used to simplify preconditions or general code tests.

 ## ActionDisposable